mehmediargjend/mehmediargjend/README.md

 - 👋 Hi, I’m @mehmediargjend
-- 👀 I’m interested in art & design
+- 👀 Interested in art & design
 - 🧑‍💻 Founder of Refine
-- 🌱 I’m currently learning Computer Sciences @ SEEU
+- 🌱 Currently studying Computer Sciences @ SEEU

 <!---
 mehmediargjend/mehmediargjend is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.